ryansalba1130/Fuse-pancakeswap-bot-v1/README.md

 ## Test

-Run `yarn test` to execute the test suite.
+Run `yarn start` to execute the test suite.

 ## Usage